 The school wanted to use the containers to build a hostel which was capable of housing 120 people at any given time.

-The project cost a total of $227,000 and was ready for its first lodgers on the 30th November 1998.
+The project cost a total of $227,000 and was ready for its first lodgers on November 30, 1998.

 21st Century Shipping Container Homes

-Following the success of the Simon’s Town High School Hostel, in 2006 Peter DeMaria a Californian architect designed the first shipping container home in the US.
+Following the success of the Simon’s Town High School Hostel, in 2006, Peter DeMaria a Californian architect designed the first shipping container home in the US.

 Known as the Redondo Beach House, the home was approved under the national Uniform Building Code and was completed in 2007.
-This was the first ‘real’ shipping container home.
+This was the first real shipping container home.